Computer Science (CS)

 4365.
 Software Engineering II (3).
 Prerequisite: CS 3365.
 Advanced theory and practice for software engineering.
 Topics include project management, configuration management, process improvement, software security, software reuse, and quality management.

 4366.
 Senior Capstone Project (3).
 Prerequisite: CS 4365.
 Project-oriented overview of software engineering concepts emphasizing teamwork and communication skills.
 Projects are formulated, formally proposed, designed, implemented, tested, documented, and demonstrated.
+(Writing Intensive)

 4379.
 Parallel and Concurrent Programming (3).
 Prerequisites: CS 3364 and 3375.
 Introduction to multi-threaded programming, data parallelisms, and message passing techniques.
 Topics include concurrent and parallel execution environments, user-programmed parallelism, and compiler-based parallelism.
 Applications addressed involve numerical algorithms familiar to senior-level students.